Using a repeatable SEO strategy is the only way to achieve consistent results.

 For example, I have a blog post about “backlinks” and a post about “buy backlinks.”

 Don’t stuff keywords all over your page.

-You only need your primary keyword phrase to show up in prominent locations such as your URL, title tag, meta description (which Google will likely rewrite any way), H1 tag, first sentence, sometimes your H2 tag (but I typically use a variation here), and your last sentence.
+You only need your primary keyword phrase to show up in prominent locations such as your URL, title tag, the meta description (which Google will likely rewrite anyway), H1 tag, first sentence, and sometimes your H2 tag (but I typically use a variation here), and your last sentence.

 Lack of linkable assets

 This goes along with the link profile audit section.
 If you don’t have anything worthy to link to, then your SEO campaign is going to be a struggle.